visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/looker.md

 **API Host URL**

 API Host URL is used to reach the Looker API server endpoint.
-It must have host name and port.
+It must have a hostname and port.
 The default port is 19999.
 Kindly follow the below steps to setup the URL.

 1. Click Admin to open the Admin menu
 1. Click API in the Admin panel
-1. Set the new API in API Host URL input field
+1. Set the new API in the API Host URL input field

   <div style={{textAlign: 'center'}}>
     <Zoom>